ravishn/OpenFlightsAPI-SpringBoot-AOP-Security-Swagger_old/README.md

 ]
 ```

-5. Run the endpoint /flights/out/{airportId} for flights flying out from the airport
+5. Run the endpoint /flights/out/{airportId} with username and password in the AUTH headers if using Postman, enter credentials in the popup if using browser for flights flying out from the airport
 Ex. http://localhost:8080/flights/out/2290 should return the JSON response
 ```
 [